Thoughts on Leadership

 “A boss has the title, a leader has the people.” - Simon Sinek

 A leader isn't only concerned about their own output but rather the output and quality of the whole.
 We can do more and be better together, and a leader aims to empower collaboration and raise the game of everyone.
-A leader cares about the interests and passions others and provides opportunities for growth in these areas.
-A leader works with the team to define our mission statement, our cadenced ceremonies, and how we work together going forward.

 I can't possibly get all my thoughts on leadership on this short page, but you'll be able to find more in the writings that I put on the blog.